What disability-related health supports are

 - expert training for people who support you

-- some types of equipment, like continence products, dressings or food products for your PEG
+- some types of equipment, like continence products, dressings or food products for your Percutaneous Endoscopic Gastrostomy (PEG)

 - some types of assistive technology, such as pressure care cushions or a cough assist machine.